willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Here, we evaluate how climate and competition affect the demography and population growth rate of the 31 most abundant forest tree species across Eastern North America.
 We leverage the complete (26 - 53°) latitudinal coverage of forest inventories across the US and Canada to capture the entire range of these species.
 Specifically, we model each of the growth, survival, and recruitment vital rates as a function of mean annual temperature and precipitation, as well as conspecific and heterospecific basal area density, serving as a proxy for competition for light.
+We fit these demographic models with a flexible, non-linear hierarchical Bayesian model.
+The non-linear approach captures both the complexity of trees' demographic rates and the multiple-effect forms of climate and competition.
-We use flexible non-linear hierarchical Bayesian models to capture the multiple effect forms of climate and competition while accounting for model uncertainty at different organizational scales.
+Furhtermore, the hierarchical Bayesian approach allows one to account for model uncertainty at different organizational scales.
 These demographic rate models are then incorporated into a size-structured Integral Projection Model (IPM) to quantify the $\lambda$ of each species under climate and competition effects.

 Our primary goal is to use the fitted IPM to compute the sensitivity of each species' $\lambda$ to climate and competition across their range.